GEOS-ESM/GEOSldas/README.md

 The GEOSldas setup script uses MPI.
 If you are using SLES12 at NCCS, you **must** run setup on an interactive _compute_ node.
 SLES12 _login_ nodes no longer allow running MPI.

-To set up a job, run
+To set up a job, do the following:
 ```
-cd ../(some_architecture)/bin
+cd ./install/bin
 source g5_modules
 ./ldas_setup setup [-v] [--runmodel]  (exp_path)  ("exe"_input_filename)  ("bat"_input_filename)
 ```